Zhao Benshan: Biography

 Zhao took part in the Beijing 2008 Summer Olympics torch relay by being a torchbearer in the Liaoning leg of the relay in Shenyang, capital of Liaoning Province.
 In 2008, the theme of this year's Spring Festival Gala was "Hand in Hand for the Olympics", and Zhao Benshan's skit "Torchbearer" expressed every Chinese person's expectation for the Olympics in CCTV CMG New Year's Gala.

 In 2009, Zhao was studying in the 4th intake CEO class at Cheung Kong Graduate School of Business.
 In September 2009, Zhao was in the news again following a cerebral aneurysm rupture.
 He was said to be in a stable condition after an operation, although close associates have mentioned that he often felt unwell in recent years when he is exhausted on the set.

 Zhao's apprentice, Xiaoshenyang, performed in the 2009 and 2010 CCTV New Year's Galas.
 Zhao has not performed at the CCTV New Year's Gala since 2012, which has led to public speculation about his health and his conflict with 2012 gala director Ha Wen.
 2012 was the first time since 1994 that he did not perform at the annual event.

-In the afternoon of January 25, 2016, the 8th general meeting of the Liaoning Provincial Association of Songwriters was held in Liaoning Hall in Shenyang; Zhao Benshan was elected to become the Vice-chairman.
+From 2012 to 2016, Zhao faced political difficulties, apparently stemming from his alleged associations with Wang Lijun and Bo Xilai, both of whom had served in Liaoning.
+In September 2014, Zhejiang Television canceled the planned broadcast of a television drama produced by Zhao.
+The broadcaster stated that it had received last-minute instructions from the State Administration of Press, Publication, Radio, Film and Television citing "subject-matter concerns."
+The following month, Zhao was notably absent from several major cultural forums, including the literature and arts symposium convened on 15 October 2014 and chaired by Xi Jinping.
+On 21 October, Zhao appeared in an interview with People's Daily Online, stating that he would "follow the Party's guidance."
+He also led company-wide study sessions of Xi Jinping's speeches and made public statements expressing willingness to contribute personal assets, including private aircraft, in support of the state.

+In January 2015, the State Administration of Press, Publication, Radio, Film and Television issued a statement denying that any ban on Zhao had been imposed, describing the widespread rumors as false.
+On the same day, Zhao's company released a formal rebuttal—its first official statement addressing such speculation.
+Zhao subsequently made several public appearances in 2015, including a musical performance in Tieling on 12 January and attendance at the opening session of the Chinese People's Political Consultative Conference on 3 March.
+In June 2015, Liaoning University removed Zhao's name from an affiliated school bearing his name.
+Although Zhao weathered these political difficulties, he largely withdrew from public view thereafter.

+In February 2025, Zhao led the opening performance of his troupe's international tour in New York, marking his first major stage appearance in over a decade.